-Because of their dedication to uptime, speed, security and support – they really are a superior web host right now!
+Because of their dedication to uptime, speed, security, and support – it really is the superior web host right now!
 And I’m not the only one that ❤️ them.

-This here SiteGround review will look at the primary features of SiteGround, what their pricing plans are like, and walk through the pros and cons (because they’re not 100% perfect) to help you make up your mind before you use SiteGround for your hosting needs.
+In this SiteGround review, I will look at the most important features of SiteGround, what their pricing plans are like, and walk through the pros and cons (because they’re not 100% perfect) to help you make up your mind before you sign up with SiteGround for your website, blog, or online store.

-Give me ten minutes of your time, and I will give you all the must-know facts and answer questions like.
+Just give me ten minutes of your time, and I will give you all the “must-know” facts and I’ll answer questions like.

 - What’s the difference between StartUp, GrowBig & GoGeek?

-- Do you get to choose a server location?
+- Do I get to choose a server location?

-- What are the pros and cons of using SiteGround?
+- What are the pros and cons of using them?

-- Which is the best SiteGround plan for WordPress sites?
+- Which is the best plan for WordPress websites?

-- Will SiteGround take automatic backups of my site?
+- Will they take automatic backups of my site?

-- Does SiteGround come with SSD?
+- Does it come with an SSD?
 What about CDN & SSL?

-- Will SiteGround help transfer your website over to them?
+- Will they help transfer my website over to them?

 - What’s their SuperCacher plugin for WordPress like?

-When you have finished reading this SiteGround review you will know if it’s the right (or wrong) web hosting service for you to use.
+When you have finished reading this you will know if it’s the right (or wrong) web hosting service for you to use.

-Here I’ll cover the main features of SiteGround and what their web hosting services come with.
+Here I’ll cover the main features and what SiteGround’s web hosting services include.

-Here I’ll cover SiteGround’s plans and prices and what the features are for each plan.
+Here I’ll cover plans and prices and what the features are for each plan.

-Here I’ll tell you if I recommend SiteGround (hint: yes I do) or are your better off signing up with a competitor (hint: no you’re not).
+Here is my SiteGround review summary where I tell you if I recommend them, or if you’re better off signing up with a competitor.

 When you’re setting up a website, particularly one that will serve as a source of income, you need to know that you can rely on your host to provide excellent services and support.

 So let’s talk about SiteGround.
-What makes it special?
-Why do so many people rave about SiteGround?
+What makes them special?
+Why do so many people rave about them?

-This SiteGround review (May 2017 update) will discuss the primary features of SiteGround and talk about why you should consider using it for your hosting needs.
+This SiteGround review (2021 update) will discuss SG’s primary features and talk about why you should consider using it for your hosting needs.

-SiteGround has a ton of great features, but there are four main features that really set SiteGround apart from other web hosts.
+They have a ton of great features, but there are four main features that really set them apart from other web hosts out there.

-These things explain why SiteGround is recommended by WordPress, Joomla, and Drupal, and why it gets such enthusiastic user support and great reviews.
+This helps explain why SiteGround is recommended by WordPress, Joomla, and Drupal, and why it gets such enthusiastic user support and great customer reviews.

 When it comes to making a website user-friendly, one of the most important issues is speed.

-Once I moved this site over to SiteGround I immediately had a much faster loading website.
+Once I moved this site over to them I immediately had a much faster loading website.

-Byte Check is a tool that measures time to first byte (TTFB).
-It’s a measurement of the responsiveness of a web server.
+To test this, I used Byte Check, a tool that measures time to first byte (TTFB).
+In other words, it measures the responsiveness of a web server.

 The results were nothing short of amazing.
-In fact, my homepage time to first byte went from 2.3 seconds down to 0.2 seconds once I switched over to SiteGround.
+In fact, my homepage time to first byte went from 2.3 seconds down to 0.2 seconds once I switched over.

-Using GTmetrix my homepage loading time went from 6.9 seconds down to 1.6 seconds after I moved my site to SiteGround.
+Using GTmetrix, my homepage loading time went from 6.9 seconds down to 1.6 seconds after I moved my site.
 That’s a 5.3 seconds faster load time!

-My homepage loading speed using Pingdom went from 4.96 seconds down to 581 milliseconds after I moved over to SiteGround.
+My homepage loading speed using Pingdom went from 4.96 seconds down to 581 milliseconds after I moved across.
 That is pretty amazing!

 Why?
 Because web users are notoriously impatient.
 In fact, studies show that if a page hasn’t loaded in three seconds, users are likely to navigate away in search of something faster – and the longer the wait is, the more people you’ll lose.

-The people who run SiteGround take speed seriously.
-They are always working on new technology to help improve their sites’ load times – and it shows.
+As a result, SiteGround takes site speed seriously.
+And their expert developers are always working on new technology to help improve site load times – and it shows.

-Here are some of the specific technologies they use to guarantee quick loading times to their clients:
+Here are some of the specific technologies they use to guarantee quick loading times to their customers:

 - Solid State Drives (SSDs) are up to a thousand times faster than regular drives.
 All of the databases and sites hosted by SiteGround use SSDs for storage.

-- NGINX web server technology helps to speed up the loading time for static content on your website.
-All of SiteGround’s clients’ sites get the benefit of NGINX web server technology.
+- NGINX web server technology helps speed up the loading time for static content on your website.
+All of SG’s clients’ sites get the benefit of NGINX web server technology.

 - Web caching plays a key role in loading dynamic content from your website.
-SiteGround has built their own caching mechanism, SuperCacher, which relies on NGINX reverse proxy.
+They have built their own caching mechanism, SuperCacher, which relies on NGINX reverse proxy.
 The result is faster loading of dynamic content and better website speed optimization.

-- SiteGround’s free Content Delivery Network (CDN) and HTTP/2 and PHP7 enabled servers help speed up loading times around the world by making your content more accessible.
+- Free Content Delivery Network (CDN) and HTTP/2 and PHP7 enabled servers help speed up loading times around the world by making your content more accessible.

-In addition to all of the above, SiteGround also makes regular updates to their technology to ensure that the sites they host aren’t lagging because they haven’t kept up with technological changes.
+In addition to all of the above, SiteGround reviews & performs regular updates to their technology to ensure that the sites they host aren’t lagging because they haven’t kept up with technological changes.
 The result is the fastest loading times available.

 SiteGround offers some of the most reliable security available.
-You’ll still have to do your part in keeping your site safe, but here are some of the security features that make SiteGround unique.
+You’ll still have to do your part in keeping your site safe, but here are some of the security features that make them unique.

 - Site isolation ensures that your site is not negatively impacted if there’s a security breach of one of the other sites on your server.
 Think of it like a hosting firewall that protects your site from hackers.

-- All of SiteGround’s servers support HTTP/2 technology, which is the most secure option available.
-Many web hosts are behind in this area, but SiteGround is not.
+- All of their servers support HTTP/2 technology, which is the most secure option available.
+Many web hosts are behind in this area, but not SG.

-- All of SiteGround’s clients get the benefit of their web application firewall (WAF), which protects against security breaches and is updated regularly.
+- All of their clients get the benefit of their web application firewall (WAF), which protects against security breaches and is updated regularly.

 - Proactive patches are sent to all clients when new threats emerge.

-SiteGround also runs regular virus and malware scans on your site and sends reports to notify you of the results, so you always know what’s going on with your website.
-That’s one of the things that SiteGround users love about their service.
+SiteGround also run regular virus and malware scans on your site and send reports to notify you of the results, so you always know what’s going on with your website.
+That’s one of the things that users love about their web hosting service.

 A hosting service can have state-of-the-art technology and good security, but for most people, it’s what happens when things go wrong that matters the most.